Blog

 If someone is experiencing cardiac arrest, it is crucial to act quickly.
 Call an ambulance immediately and begin hands-only CPR (cardiopulmonary resuscitation).
 This involves pushing hard and fast on the center of the chest until help arrives (see instructions below).

-Successful CPR can substantially improve survival rates and allow a person to live until emergency services arrive and stabilize the patient.
+Successful CPR can substantially improve survival rates, allowing for a person to be kept live until emergency services arrive and stabilize the patient.

 Make use of the automated external defibrillator (AED) as soon as one is available.